bakisunsan/cc13-solo-mvp/README.md

-# Kanban project-solo
+# Solo Fullstack Project - mVK Kanban

 <img src="./logo.png" width=240px/>

-This was created during my time as a student at Code Chrysalis”.
+This was created during my time as a student at "Code Chrysalis”.

 This is the project to learn fullstack development.